iochia02/CAOS_project/presentation.md

 ...

 # The goal
-The project is composed by to main phases:
+The project is composed by two main phases:

 1. Generate a custom *QEMU* version to support the **NXP S32K3X8EVB board**:
     - CPU